Longacre Theatre: Interior

 The theater was intended to be fireproof, with stone, brick, steel, terracotta, and reinforced concrete being used in its construction.
-The auditorium has an orchestra level, two balconies, boxes and a stage behind the proscenium arch.
+The auditorium has an orchestra level, two balconies, boxes, and a stage behind the proscenium arch.
 The auditorium's width is slightly greater than its depth, and the space is designed with plaster decorations in relief.
 The Longacre's operator The Shubert Organization cites the auditorium as having 1,077 seats; meanwhile, Playbill cites 1,045 seats and The Broadway League cites 1,091 seats.
 These are divided into 508 in the orchestra, 304 in the first balcony, 249 in the second balcony, and 16 in the boxes.
 The 1,077-seat capacity dates to a 2008 renovation, when 18 seats were removed to improve wheelchair accessibility and sight lines.
 The orchestra level is wheelchair-accessible via the main doors; the balcony levels are primarily accessed by steps, but there is a small wheelchair lift.

-The original color scheme contained Roman gold, with topaz carpets, wisteria seats, and gold draperies.
+The original color scheme consisted of hues of Roman gold, with topaz carpets, wisteria seats, and gold draperies.
 Though the decorative scheme was described in one source as "extremely simple", the decorative motifs that did exist were highly elaborate, and some motifs were repeated multiple times.
 The auditorium's current color scheme, which consists of gold and green hues, dates to 2008.

 The theater's lobby was originally decorated in gray-green colors, with highlights of gold and serpentine marble.
 The dressing rooms behind the stage are completely insulated from the auditorium by a heavy steel wall.
 In addition, Frazee's offices were placed above the auditorium.
 In a 2008 renovation, a 1600 ft2 basement lounge was excavated, and the attic was turned into an upper lounge with a bar and bathrooms.